sjitech/proxy-login-automator/README.md

 See http://www.thewindowsclub.com/setup-proxy-metro-application-windows-8

-#Note on NTLM authentication or other authentication
+#Note for other authentication(such as NTLM)

-This tool currently only support HTTP basic authentication.
+This tool currently only support HTTP basic authentication between local proxy server and real proxy server.

 If you want to use other authentication such as NTLM, you can use other tool such as [NGINX reverse proxy to NTLM authenticated http server](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#ntlm)

 Good luck